An online lender specializing in merchant cash advances for small businesses.

 What does the Internet say about Lendr?

 Not much, which isn’t surprising for such a small lender.
-But what’s there is mixed at best.
-While it gets an A+ rating from the Better Business Bureau (BBB) based on business practices, it has no reviews on that page yet.
+But the few comments that are around are mixed at best.
+While it gets an A+ rating from the Better Business Bureau (BBB) based on business practices, it has no reviews on its BBB page.
 Five customers have filed complaints against Lendr with the BBB, though none are available to the public.

 Am I eligible?

-While eligibility might vary depending on what type of financing your business needs, for most Lendr loans your business must:
+In addition to your business’s eligibility, you’ll need to have a personal credit score of at least 520 in order to qualify.
+And while eligibility might vary depending on what type of financing your business needs, for most Lendr loans your business must

 - Make at least $10,000 a month.
 This can be an average of $10,000 over the past three months.